Archive: saudi arabia

 By: Brian Whitaker

 As the debate about women's right to drive rumbles on in Saudi Arabia, the Jeddah-based Arab News has raised another contentious issue: the forced closure of businesses at prayer times.
-Though many in the kingdom are clearly disgruntled by the practice, it is rarely challenged in the Saudi media… Read more
+Though many in the kingdom are clearly disgruntled by the practice, it is rarely challenged in the Saudi… Read more

 By: Brian Whitaker